*HIGH TIMES MAGAZINE* Unsigned Band of the Month - January 2013

 Fans of their previous work with Sideways Reign and Nefarious Jones will enjoy the stripped down sound, mellow at times and impassioned wailing at others.
 Simple comparisons come with those they’ve shared the stage with, both past and present, such as Phish, Everclear, Marco Benevento, Sierra Leone's Refugee Allstars and Casey Neil and The Norway Rats.
 Fans of Neil Young, Gov't Mule, The Black Crowes, Blind Melon and The Band will find instant connection with Science!’s old-time West roots, and modern-era intellectual and activist sensibilities.

-In recent months, Stang and Elenteny put the finishing touches on the first studio release, featuring Blind Melon's Glen Graham on drums.
-In the meantime, live shows are always sure to be a plenty.
+Stang and Elenteny recently put the finishing touches on the first studio release, featuring Blind Melon's Glen Graham on drums.
+In 2013 alone they have toured non-stop, including a 46 show, 20,000 mile US Summer Tour.

 Justin Stang - vocals + guitar